 These weekly sessions, along with post-session tasks enable trainees to develop a deeper understanding of key issues and pedagogical thinking by encouraging them to critically reflect on research in relation to their own classroom practice.
 They also provide an opportunity for trainees to compare notes with peers working in other schools and share experiences within a supportive environment.

 Trainees are assessed against the Teachers’ Standards and their progress towards these standards is reviewed at regular intervals throughout the course.
-A wide range of evidence is used when making judgements such as observations, half termly reports, evidence bundles (collated by trainees on a half- termly basis), assignments and the trainees own reflections and self-evaluations.
+A wide range of evidence is used when making judgements such as observations, half termly reports, evidence bundles, assignments and the trainees own reflections and self-evaluations.

 The focus of all assessment activities is developmental -with the clear aim of helping trainees to further improve the quality of their teaching.